The Worship Hour – 9:00 AM

-Over and over again people are heard saying ” I felt like Pastor Lewis was talking right to me!”
+Over and over again people are heard saying ” I felt like the was talking right to me!”
 Sermons at WMPC are based on scripture’s application to our lives today.
-Pastor Lewis will often preface his remarks by reminding you that you may only need to focus on one Bible verse or one aspect of the sermon, take it home, mull it over, try to wrestle with its meaning for your life.
+The sermons are often prefaced by remarks reminding you that you may only need to focus on one Bible verse or one aspect of the sermon, take it home, mull it over, try to wrestle with its meaning for your life.
 Sermons cover topics such as ” What is your life’s biggest crisis?”, “Why do you always feel alone?”, “Are you fearful of tomorrow?”.
-Pastor Lewis provides written summaries of every sermon with scripture verses for you to take home for further study.

-The Sacrament of Communion is held on the first Sunday of each month (except July).
+The Sacrament of Communion is held on the first Sunday of each month.
 We celebrate open Communion, meaning you do not have to be a member of WMPC to join us in Communion.
 You only have to confess Christ as Lord and make your silent confession and request for forgiveness when others do during the service.
-The service concludes with the Closing Circle of Friendship in which we leave our pews and hold hands in a circle around the Sanctuary as we sing “Blest Be the Tie That Binds”.

-Our Church provides a Healing portion of the Service on the last Sunday of alternate months.
-Intercessory prayers are given and those who would like the laying on of hands come forward for prayers specifically for them, said by Pastor Lewis and Pat Jones, the Healing Team.
+Our Church provides a Healing portion of the Service on the 4th Sunday of alternate months.
+Intercessory prayers are given and those who would like the laying on of hands come forward for prayers specifically for them, said by our Pastor.
+The next Healing will be on January 28.

 Children are welcome in our church service.
 We love to hear little voices pipe up now and then.
 They are our future!
 But when parents prefer, children under 5 may go to the Nursery on the lower level during the service.
 They will be supervised by an adult or older youth and will be able to play or do crafts under supervision.

 As the carol goes, “Ring the Bells, Ring the Bells”!
 A rite of passage for our young children is to take their turn ringing the church bell, both before and after church.
-Accompanied by an adult, the children grab the huge rope in the bell closet and hold on for dear life as they make the bell ring out.
+Accompanied by an adult, the children grab the huge rope in the bell closet and make the bell ring out.
 Would your child like a turn ringing the church bell?